makerdao/community/governance/polls/Spark Liquidity Layer Base - Onboard Fluid sUSDS - January 27, 2025.md

 ## Review

-The community can vote in this poll to express support or opposition to onboarding Fluid sUSDS to the Spark Liquidity Layer on Base with the following parameters:
+The community can vote in this poll to express support or opposition to onboarding Fluid sUSDS to the Spark Liquidity Layer on Base with the following [rate limits](https://docs.spark.fi/dev/spark-liquidity-layer/spark-alm-controller#rate-limits):

 - `max amount`: **10 million sUSDS**
 - `slope`: **5 million sUSDS per day**